mjspriggs/overview/glossary/glossary.md

 {: #x7881128}

 A set of documents annotated with the ground truth, such as question and answer pairs, semantic annotation, and passage judgment.
 Blind data is never released or seen by developers and is used to test the system periodically to evaluate performance on unseen data.
 See also [testing data](#x7736833), [training data](#x2860199).

+### block
+{: #x2000384}

+A unit that contains ordered transactions in a blockchain network.
+Blocks are immutable and contain the cryptographic hash of the previous block to create a chain of blocks.
+This iterative process confirms the integrity of the previous block, all the way back to the initial block.
+See also [genesis block](#x9076628).

 ### blocklist
 {: #x3954055}